MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-limit-the-posting-period.md

 ---
-    title: How to: Limit the Posting Period | Microsoft Docs
+    title: How to Limit the Posting Period | Microsoft Docs
     description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can limit the period by which posting is permitted on three different levels: **by company**, **by user**, and **by template**.
     services: project-madeira
     documentationcenter: ''